 Then it's a case of picking your weapon in terms of software, which will be dependent on what you're looking to track (see below).
-Installing the tag for this in your site's code is a quick dev task.
+You install the code tag for this on your website so it is present on every page, which should be a quick dev task.
 Once you've checked this is up and running properly you can then set up your funnel to collect your data.

 Almost all software tracks user journeys and funnels like this in a different way (some look at sessions, others at users, some at events and there are other variants besides).
 Thus it is quite common to have different funnels giving you different numbers for your conversion rate.
-Understand how different software tracks and what is most important to you and then stick to one.
+You should learn how different software tracks users and what is most important to you and then stick to one.

 As with all quantitative data it is just going to tell you what is happening on your website but it is never enough information to make design decisions.
-You're going to need to use other pieces of evidence to learn why users are behaving that way before you are in a position to make the right changes.
+You're going to need to use other pieces of evidence like session recordings and user tests to learn why users are behaving that way, before you are in a position to make the right changes.